get-convex/ai-town/ARCHITECTURE.md

 declare if the game is currently idle and for how long with the `idleUntil` method.
 If the game is idle, the engine will automatically schedule the next step past the idleness period but also wake it up if an input comes in.

 One core invariant is that the game engine is fully "single-threaded" per world.
-As a game developer, you'll never have to worry about multithreaded or database race conditions: Just write your code the naive way!
+Not having to think about race conditions or concurrency makes writing game engine code a lot easier.

+However, preserving this invariant is a little tricky.
+If the engine is idle for a minute and an input comes in, we want to run the engine immediately but then cancel its run after the minute's up.
+If we're not careful, a race condition may cause us to run multiple copies of the engine if an input comes just as an idle timeout is expiring!

+Our approach is to store a generation number with the engine that monotonically increases over time.
+All scheduled runs of the engine contain their expected generation number as an argument.
+Then, if we'd like to cancel a future run of the engine, we can bump the generation number by one, and then we're guaranteed that the subsequent run will fail immediately as it'll notice that the engine's generation number does not match its expected one.

 ### Managing game state